VD-Group/2024_MERCon_TV_AS/README.md

 ## Acknowledgements

-We would like to thank [Funding Agency/Institution] for their support.
-Special thanks to [Person/Organization] for their valuable feedback and suggestions.
+We would like to thank Falcon E Racing, the electric formula student team of the University of Moratuwa for their support.
 """

 with open("README.md", "w") as f: